opal/opal/README.md

-To run within the browser, you can either use the latest build version on the opal website, or clone the build tools as above, and then run the following task in that directory:
+To run within the browser, you can either use the latest build version on the opal website, or clone the build tools as above, and then run the following task in this directory:

-    $ rake opal_js
+    $ rake opal

 This will place a non minified version ready to run within the browser into `extras/opal.js`